Test Artifacts. Text Case. Test Suite.

 According to the processes or software development methodologies, a certain number of test artifacts (documents, models, etc.) are created and used during the testing.

 Today we will study the test case and test suite.

 The Test Case is an artifact that describes the totality of steps, the specific conditions and parameters required to test the implementation of a function or part of it.

 A test case is a structure of the form:

 Test cases are divided according to the expected result in positive and negative ones:

 - A positive test case uses only the correct data and verifies that the application has correctly performed the called function.

-- A negative test case operates both correct and incorrect data (at least 1 incorrect parameter) and aims to check for exceptional situations (activation of validators), and also checks that the function called by the application is not executed when the validator is triggered.
+- A negative test case operates both correct and incorrect data (at least 1 incorrect parameter) and aims to check for exceptional situations (activation of validators), and also check that the function called by the application is not executed when the validator is triggered.

 Test Case Structure